rgacogne/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param string key: The format of the key can be found in ``/proc/sys/net/ipv4/tcp_fastopen_key``

+.. function:: setTCPConnectionsOverloadThreshold(threshold)

+  .. versionadded:: 2.0.0

+   Set a threshold as a percentage to the maximum number of incoming TCP connections per frontend or per client.
+When this threshold is reached, new incoming TCP connections are restricted: only query per connection is allowed (no out-of-order processing, no idle time allowed), the receive timeout is reduced to 500 milliseconds and the total duration of the TCP connection is limited to 5 seconds.

+  :param string key: The format of the key can be found in ``/proc/sys/net/ipv4/tcp_fastopen_key``

 .. function:: makeIPCipherKey(password) -> string

   .. versionadded:: 1.4.0